Viagogo

 Viagogo, stylized by the company as viagogo, is a multinational ticket exchange and ticket resale brand.
-It is headquartered in the United States and owned by StubHub Holdings since 2021.
+It is registered in the United States (Delaware) and has been owned by StubHub since 2021.
 It was founded in London in 2006 by Eric Baker as an online marketplace for consumers to buy and sell tickets to sports, music, theatre and comedy events.

-Viagogo is backed by investors such as Index Ventures, Brent Hoberman, and Jacob Rothschild.
-In February 2020 the company purchased StubHub for $4 billion with the merging process finalized in 2022.
+The Viagogo brand facilitates the sale of live sport, music, and entertainment tickets through an online platform.
+The company charges a variable booking fee on top of ticket price, and a service fee from sellers.